Valley Retail and Leisure Park: Structure and stores

 The retail park is divided into two areas: one includes larger retail units with a large car park; the other is a long, large modern building which houses the entertainment and leisure area and a small parking area.

 Retail area

 A short-lived warehouse club called Cargo Club opened in March 1994.
 Cargo Club in Croydon was one of three stores in the UK and was owned by Cash and Carry company, Nurdin and Peacock with the aim of selling mainly to the general public rather than newsagents and convenience stores like their cash and carry depots do.
 Similar nearby warehouse clubs were Makro (Opened in April 1982) and Costco which opened at around the same time as Cargo Club.
 Ultimately the idea failed to get enough members to pay an annual fee and the company lost money.
-Nurdin and Peacock were to sell their stores to Sainsbury's as Sava Centre stores but instead this store was sold to a development company who split it into different stores with DFS as the main anchor store.
+Nurdin and Peacock were to sell their stores to Sainsbury's as SavaCentre stores but instead this store was sold to a development company who split it into different stores with DFS as the main anchor store.
 Valley Park Retail park was completed in 1996.